yussan/string-manager-npm/CONTRIBUTING.md

 ## Fork and Pull Request

 Fork this repository, if you have some idea for new feature, enhacement, solving bug or something else, please create issue first and use the appropriate label.
+If pull request for close issues use name `fixed #id#id`, don't forger to assign pull request to [yussan](https://github.com/yussan).

 Please pull request only to branch `master`.